Is your body-mind really doing a job or just you doing a job?

 If we properly know what family is then we will know how to handle pain, happiness, frustration, sorrow, dissatisfaction, success, and failures.

-There happens to be many mentors in life, but your father and mother as a mentor is someone who’s brought you up along with your siblings, experiencing life when you’re growing up, looking up at the neighborhood while holding your hand and thinking about you and the whole world.
+We happen to have many mentors in life, but our father and mother as a mentor is someone who’s brought us up along with our siblings, experiencing life when we’re growing up.
+Our parents showed us looking up at the neighborhood while holding our hand and thinking about us, the whole world, and it’s aspirations.

-Remember the value of humbling in life, that mostly comes from our family, especially from our father and mother.
+We learnt the value of humbling in life which mostly comes from our family and especially from our father and mother.

-Thomas Jefferson is one of America’s Founding Fathers.
+Thomas Jefferson is one of America’s Founding Fathers and 3rd president of the USA.

 Of course, he wrote The Declaration of Independence but he always said, “I’m entirely a farmer, soul and body, never scarcely admitting a sentiment on any other subject.”